Overview

 Auth lives in the URL.
 All three forms work:

-For HTTP CONNECT and MASQUE, this becomes a Proxy-Authorization: Basic <base64> header.
-For SOCKS5 it goes through RFC 1929 username/password sub-negotiation.
-URL-encode the password if it has special chars, that's standard URL parsing.
+For HTTP CONNECT and MASQUE, the credentials become a Proxy-Authorization: Basic <base64> header.
+For SOCKS5 they go through RFC 1929 username/password sub-negotiation.
+URL-encode the password if it has special characters, that's standard URL parsing.

 Source-address binding

-Independent of any proxy choice, you can pin every dial to a specific local IP.
-Use WithLocalAddress("203.0.113.10") or WithLocalAddrIP(net.IP) and httpcloak binds every outgoing socket (direct or through a proxy) to that address.
+Independent of any proxy choice, every dial can be pinned to a specific local IP.
+WithLocalAddress("203.0.113.10") or WithLocalAddrIP(net.IP) binds every outgoing socket (direct or through a proxy) to that address.
 On Linux it sets IP_FREEBIND so addresses from a routed prefix that aren't on any interface still work without CAP_NET_ADMIN.

 See Source Address Binding for the full shape, IPv6 prefix rotation tricks, and platform notes.